 Looking back now, I know we have succeeded.
-Three years of monthly meetups, a hackathon, a Code in the Dark competition, a brewery tour happy hour and Turku Gives Back open source campaign are just the tip of the iceberg.
+Over four years of monthly meetups, a hackathon, a Code in the Dark competition, a brewery tour happy hour and Turku Gives Back open source campaign are just the tip of the iceberg.

 We've helped developers and students to find jobs in the industry and we have connected the tech scene in Turku in a way never seen before.
-Since we started, large Finnish tech consultancies like Reaktor and Vincit have opened their offices in Turku.
+Since we started, large Finnish tech consultancies like Reaktor, Solita, Houston and Vincit have opened their offices in Turku.
 And we're happy we were able to help them find their place in the community.

 Code in the Dark

 In May 2017, together with our community partners Valohai, Reaktor and Hub Turku we organized a Code in the Dark competition.

 Code in the Dark is an event where developers team up to replicate a given website in 15 minutes using nothing but the editor.
 You are not allowed to preview what you’re building, you are not allowed to look for docs — nothing.
 Just type code, have fun and do your best.

 The event was received well within the community and we'll hopefully organize another one in the future.